closeio/making.close.com/_posts/2021-10-27-reliable-websocket-connections/index.md

 Replicating this scenario turned out to be quite simple, once we set our mind on it:
 1. We opened the Close app and waited for the WebSocket to connect.
-2. We unplugged the Ethernet cable from the router and waited for SocketShark's pings to time out and close the connection. **This time, the TCP FIN packet would not make it to the UI client**.
+2. We unplugged the Ethernet cable from the router (the one connecting the router to the Internet at large, *not* the one connecting the router to the computer [0]) and waited for SocketShark's pings to time out and close the connection. **This time, the TCP FIN packet would not make it to the UI client**.
 3. We plugged the Ethernet cable back in and waited for the Internet connection to come back… **And there it was!
 The UI never recognized that its WebSocket connection was broken and never attempted to reconnect.**